Encrypted-state quantum compilation scheme based on quantum circuit obfuscation for quantum cloud platforms: Encrypted-state quantum compilation scheme

 For general quantum circuits, $\phi(x,y)$ may contain high-order terms or non-polynomial forms.
 If the accumulated phase difference between two paths $U_{\Delta SP_2}$ and $U_{\Delta SP_2}$, satisfies $\Delta\phi(x,y)\equiv0\mathrm{mod}2\pi$, then the two circuits are $\Delta$subpath-equivalence.

 A loop subpath $LSP$ refers to a segment of a subpath that forms a closed quantum evolution, where a sequence of unitary operations $U_1,U_2,\dots,U_k$ maps the initial quantum state $|\psi_{init}\rangle$ back to itself, i.e., $U_k,U_{k-1},\cdots,U_1|\psi_{init}\rangle=|\psi_{init}\rangle$.
 QCSO incorporates $LSP$ into the original subpath segments of a quantum circuit to induce phase cancellation or controlled phase amplification, while ensuring that the resulting circuit and the original circuit remain $\Delta$subpath-equivalence.
-This modification alters the circuit structure without affecting its computational functionality.
+The modification alters the circuit structure without affecting its computational functionality.

 Given a 3-qubit example quantum circuit, as illustrated in Figure \ref{subpath}(a), let the circuit be denoted by $C$, and let $R_1$ and $R_2$ represent a sequence of quantum gates that form a $LSP$, satisfying $R_1R_2|\psi\rangle=|\psi\rangle$.
 We categorize the construction strategies for $LSP$ into two types.
-Figure \ref{subpath}(b) shows near-neighbor construction, where $R_1$ and $R_2$ are inserted into adjacent positions along the circuit path.
-This approach temporarily alters the quantum state and then restores it, forming a localized loop.
+Figure \ref{subpath}(b) illustrates near-neighbor construction, where $R_1$ and $R_2$ are inserted into adjacent positions along the circuit path.
+The approach temporarily alters the quantum state and then restores it, forming a localized loop.
 Figure \ref{subpath}(c) illustrates long-distance construction, where $R_1$ and $R_2$ are placed at distant positions in the circuit structure.
 Despite their separation, they still form a logical loop between the red and blue paths, enabling long-range phase cancellation.
-Since there may exist multiple valid ways to construct $LSP$, selecting an appropriate configuration must balance functional equivalence with other considerations such as error suppression, circuit depth, and computational overhead.
+Since there may exist multiple valid ways to construct $LSP$, the selection of an appropriate configuration should balance functional equivalence with other considerations such as error suppression, circuit depth, and computational overhead.